Circulatory system: Cerebral circulation

 The brain has a dual blood supply, an anterior and a posterior circulation from arteries at its front and back.
 The anterior circulation arises from the internal carotid arteries to supply the front of the brain.
 The posterior circulation arises from the vertebral arteries, to supply the back of the brain and brainstem.
 The circulation from the front and the back join (anastomise) at the circle of Willis.
+The neurovascular unit, composed of various cells and vasculature channels within the brain, regulates the flow of blood to activated neurons in order to satisfy their high energy demands.

 Renal circulation

 The renal circulation is the blood supply to the kidneys, contains many specialized blood vessels and receives around 20% of the cardiac output.
 It branches from the abdominal aorta and returns blood to the ascending inferior vena cava.

 Development

 The development of the circulatory system starts with vasculogenesis in the embryo.
 The human arterial and venous systems develop from different areas in the embryo.
 The arterial system develops mainly from the aortic arches, six pairs of arches that develop on the upper part of the embryo.
 The venous system arises from three bilateral veins during weeks 4 – 8 of embryogenesis.
 Fetal circulation begins within the 8th week of development.
 Fetal circulation does not include the lungs, which are bypassed via the truncus arteriosus.
 Before birth the fetus obtains oxygen (and nutrients) from the mother through the placenta and the umbilical cord.